Prajwalk09/Exploratory-Data-Analysis/Automated EDA/readme.md

-# Automated EDA using DataPrep, Sweetviz, and D-Tale
+# Automated EDA using DataPrep, Sweetviz, Pandas-Profiling and D-Tale

-This repository contains an example of how to perform automated exploratory data analysis (EDA) using three Python libraries: DataPrep, Sweetviz, and D-Tale.
+This repository contains an example of how to perform automated exploratory data analysis (EDA) using three Python libraries: DataPrep, Sweetviz, Pandas-Profiling and D-Tale.

 ## Overview